 Given that objectReferrence and folderReferrence have been used in NMS API for other purposes (e.g. in /pathToId operation or /copyToFolder, operation etc) and the fact that, the two offer what common:ResourceReference (i.e. resourceURL) provides plus the path to the created resource, then it makes sense to also use objectReferrence and folderReferrence for when the response to an object or folder creation operation is alternatively opting to provide a reference to the created resource as opposed to providing a copy of the created resource in the response body.

+R01: updates made online in ARC Sorrento meeting.